 Make the dough by mixing all of the dry ingredients in the bowl of a standing mixer.

-Start by adding 300ml of lukewarm water and mix to form a dough.
-Add more water if necessary to make a dough that is soft and easy to knead, but not sticky.
+Start by adding the milk and the water and mix to form a dough.
+The dough should be soft and easy to knead, but not too sticky.
 If the dough is too sticky to handle, add a little flour 1 tablespoon at a time*.

 Divide the dough into balls the size of golf balls.
 Pre-shape the balls making sure the surface of the balls is smooth.
-Transfer them onto an oiled tray, cover loosely with plastic and leave to rest for 10 to 15 minutes.
+Transfer them onto an oiled tray, cover loosely with plastic and leave to rest for 20 minutes.

 In the meanwhile put the butter, the vegetable oil and the semolina in three separate bowls ready to use when your dough is rested enough to proceed.

 In order to shape the dough, you generously oil your work surface and your hands.
 Take one ball and dip it in the oil and place it on your workspace.
 Gently spread the dough into a paper-thin circle.
 Try to be careful not to tear the dough so oil your hands as often as needed so that they slide easily over the dough.